rmscode/binary-garden/docs/software/microsoft-365/hybrid-exchange.md

     - He has a great [collection of Exchange Hybrid articles](https://www.alitajran.com/exchange-hybrid/).
 - [Office 365 Concepts: Hybrid Configuration Wizard Step by Step (Classic Hybrid Deployment)](https://office365concepts.com/hybrid-configuration-wizard-step-by-step/#run-hybrid-configuration-wizard-step-by-step)

-I'll probably add more here once we have a change to test the HCW ourselves.
+I'll probably add more here once we have a chance to test the HCW ourselves.

 ## Post-check

-- [ ] EXO user mailbox: Create a user mailbox in EXO, test GAL visibility in both organizations, and test hybrid mail flow between organizations.
+- [ ] **EXO user mailbox**: Create a user mailbox in EXO, test GAL visibility in both organizations, and test hybrid mail flow between organizations.
-- [ ] EXO shared mailbox: Create a shared mailbox in EXO, test GAL visibility in both organizations, and test hybrid mail flow to the mailbox.
+- [ ] **EXO shared mailbox**: Create a shared mailbox in EXO, test GAL visibility in both organizations, and test hybrid mail flow to the mailbox.
-- [ ] EXO resource mailbox: Create a room mailbox in EXO, test GAL visibility in both organizations, and test making a booking.
+- [ ] **EXO resource mailbox**: Create a room mailbox in EXO, test GAL visibility in both organizations, and test making a booking.
-- [ ] Distribution group membership changes: Create a distribution group on-premises, add an on-premises and cloud mailbox, and test that mail to the DG delivers to both recipients.
+- [ ] **Distribution group membership changes**: Create a distribution group on-premises, add an on-premises and cloud mailbox, and test that mail to the DG delivers to both recipients.
-- [ ] EXO integration: Create a EXO Group, test GAL visibility on-premises, and test that mail is delivered to on-premises members.
+- [ ] **EXO integration**: Create a EXO Group, test GAL visibility on-premises, and test that mail is delivered to on-premises members.
-- [ ] Shared mailbox access and Send-as: Test that on-premises and cloud mailbox users can access shared mailboxes cross-premises, and Send-as permissions work.
+- [ ] **Shared mailbox access and Send-as**: Test that on-premises and cloud mailbox users can access shared mailboxes cross-premises, and Send-as permissions work.
-- [ ] Delegate mailbox access and Send-on-Behalf: Test that on-premises and cloud mailbox users can edit calendars that they are delegates for, and Send-on-behalf permissions work.
+- [ ] **Delegate mailbox access and Send-on-Behalf**: Test that on-premises and cloud mailbox users can edit calendars that they are delegates for, and Send-on-behalf permissions work.

 ## Troubleshooting